Current group members...

 Naomi started as a PhD student at Hopkins in August 2018 after finishing her undergraduate studies at the University of North Carolina, Chapel Hill.
 Naomi’s current graduate research concerns records of subduction initiation in the Iapetus Ocean.
 She is also interested in the petrogenesis of plagiogranites and their utility in dating tectonomagmatic processes.
 Naomi’s fieldwork focus is on mafic–ultramafic complexes in Alabama and Norway.

 Joseph did his undergraduate at the University of Maryland, College Park before starting as a Research Assistant at Hopkins in June 2018 and then joining the PhD program in August 2018.
 Joseph is working on multi-mineral detrital records of the timing and tempo of the rifting of Rodinia.
 He is also interested in the origins of granulite-facies metamorphism in oceanic settings, and the fate of sediments at mantle depths.
 Joe’s fieldwork spans Tennessee and Virginia, Vermont and Quebec, and Scotland.

 Jerry L. Burgess -- Research Affiliate

-Jerry joined Hopkins as the Director of the MS in Environmental Sciences & Policy and GIS programs after receiving his doctorate from Johns Hopkins University.
+Jerry joined Hopkins as the Director of the MS in Environmental Sciences & Policy and GIS programs after receiving his doctorate from the University of Maryland.
 His research is highly interdisciplinary, ranging from geology to exploring serpentine ecology community dynamics.
 Current research interests center around using petrologic and geochemical tools to investigate igneous and metamorphic rock histories, with focus on petrogenesis and the growth and evolution of the Appalachians.
 Jerry's work focuses on Newfoundland and the Maryland piedmont.

 Dana C. Brenner -- Former Graduate Student (PhD 2018)